sarsamurmu/reboost/docs/configurations.md

 Configurations for module and file resolving.
 Reboost internally uses [`enhanced-resolve`](enhanced-resolve) as default file resolver. `enhanced-resolve` is also used by `webpack`, so you may be already familiar with these options.
-Though many options are supported by [`enhanced-resolve`](enhanced-resolve), following options are configurable by the user, other options are overridden internally by Reboost.
+Though many options are supported by [`enhanced-resolve`](enhanced-resolve), only following options are configurable by the user, other options are overridden internally by Reboost.

 ##### `resolve.alias`
 Type: `{ [aliasName: string]: string }`\